cunarist/app-template/README.md

 ## Python Automation Scripts

-For faster and easier development, Cunarist App Template relies on Python scripts in `./automate` for automation.
+It is okay to rely on Python scripts in `./automate` for automation for faster and easier development.

 # 📁 Folder Structure